tedneward/Azgaarnoth/Classes/Warlock/AncestorSpirit.md

 Starting at 10th level, your patron opens your eyes to the spiritual demimonde.
 You can see into the Ethereal plane out to 60 feet, and can see invisible creatures.

 ## Supernatural Intuition
 At 14th level, your ancestors bring their centuries of prior experience to bear scrutinising your fledgling predictions.
-If a divination spell would provide false information, either to the intrinsic nature of the spell, or a masking effect such as Nystul’s Magic Aura, you become aware that the result is false, though not necessarily why.
+If a divination spell would provide false information, either to the intrinsic nature of the spell, or a masking effect such as Nystul's Magic Aura, you become aware that the result is false, though not necessarily why.

 > **Boons**
 > The Ancestor is likely to bestow a pact boon upon the warlock that had a significance to them in life.
 They might give a warlock their own spellbook written in a cramped hand, or the same familiar which served them during their time with the living.
-For a more morbid tone, consider sending Pact of the Chain warlocks a crawling claw familiar from the ancestor’s corpse.
+For a more morbid tone, consider sending Pact of the Chain warlocks a crawling claw familiar from the ancestor's corpse.